Pagure/pagure/doc/development.rst

           but the pygit2 `documentation has a solution for this
           <http://www.pygit2.org/install.html#libgit2-within-a-virtual-environment>`_.

-How to run pagure
+How to run Pagure
 -----------------

 There are several options when it comes to a development environment.
-Vagrant will provide you with a virtual machine which you can develop on, you can use a container to run pagure or you can install it directly on your host machine.
+Vagrant will provide you with a virtual machine which you can develop on, you can use a container to run Pagure or you can install it directly on your host machine.
 The README has detailed instructions for the different options.

-Run pagure for development
+Run Pagure for development
 --------------------------
 Adjust the configuration file (secret key, database URL, admin group...)
 See :doc:`configuration` for more detailed information about the